haitlahcen/dhall-lang/Safety-guarantees.md

 if the input list is empty.

 "Success" has a specific meaning in a total functional programming language.
-In this context, "success" means that a potentially empty result is not allowed where the type system expects a non-empty result.
-Also, everything is non-empty by default: you have to explicitly opt in to handling potentially empty values.
+In this context, "success" means that a potentially empty or failed result is not allowed where the type system expects a successful result.
+Also, everything is present by default: you have to explicitly opt in to handling potentially empty or failed values.

-For example, you add any two `Natural` numbers using the `+` operator:
+For example, you can add any two `Natural` numbers using the `+` operator:

 ```bash
 $ dhall <<< '+2 + 3'